 Taylor Tucker grew up in Mesquite, Texas.
 She graduated from the University of North Texas in the honors college with a Bachelor of Arts in Spanish, as well as a Bachelor of Arts in Psychology.
 She spun in the Colorguard and Winterguard all four years at North Mesquite High School, and in her first year of college, she marched in the UNT Green Brigade Colorguard.
 She then marched the White Gold Independent A and Open, and Black Gold Independent World.

-While in college, Tucker was a tech for Lakeview Centennial High School from 2012-14.
-She then became the Head Colorguard Director at Naaman Forest High School from 2014-15.
+While in college, Ms. Tucker was a tech for Lakeview Centennial High School from 2012 to 2014.
+She then became the Head Colorguard Director at Naaman Forest High School from 2014-2015.

-Tucker is excited to start growing the program at Melissa High School and Melissa Middle School.
+Ms. Tucker is excited to grow the colorguard program at Melissa High School and Melissa Middle School.